bluenviron/mediamtx/README.md

   ```
   means that there are 2 clients, 1 publisher and 1 reader.

-* A metrics exporter, compatible with Prometheus, can be enabled with the option `metrics: yes`; then the server can be queried for metrics with Prometheus or with a simple HTTP request:
+* A metrics exporter, compatible with Prometheus, can be enabled with the parameter `metrics: yes`; then the server can be queried for metrics with Prometheus or with a simple HTTP request:
   ```
   wget -qO- localhost:9998
   ```